McGarvs/cs124/README.md

 ## Design Iterations
 For the first design, we planned for our web-app to have a simple header that contained an item entry field, and to have the task list items below it.
+Not shown in the first design are "Show Uncompleted" and "Delete Completed" buttons, which we planned to add, but we ended up deciding to do a total refactor before getting around to implementing them.
 <br/>Our first design looked like this:
 ![First Task List Design](/screenshots/First-Design.JPG)
-<br/>The original plan for the first design was to add buttons for
-"Show Uncompleted" and "Delete Completed" and place them under the "Enter" and "Clear" buttons, but we ended up deciding to do a total refactor before getting around to implementing them.

 <br/>Our second design looked like this:
 ![Second Task List Design](/screenshots/Second-Design.JPG)
 <br/>Refactoring Highlights from Design 1 to Design 2: